briansu2004/udemy-devops-real-projects/005-VaultJenkinsCICD/01_Y_WindowsOnly.md

 **Note:**

 Make a note of the output.
-This is the only time ever you see those unseal keys and root token.
-If you lose it, you won't be able to seal vault any more.
+This is the only time ever we see those unseal keys and root token.
+If we lose it, we won't be able to seal vault any more.

 <!--
 ```dos